cimrobins/datascienceassignment/README.md

 Works well for short strings but not ideal for meaning-based comparisons.'*

-In this way, I used the Levenshtein Distance on python to compare the similarity between the strings after each iteration.
+I used the Levenshtein Distance to compare the similarity between the strings after each iteration.
 It produced a Levenshtein ratio between 0 and 1.
-At first iteration, there was a value of 0.7.
-After iteration, the value reached 0.83.
-This suggests a strong similarity between the two code strings.
+At **first iteration**, there was a value of **0.7**.
+After the **last iteration**, the value reached **0.83.** This suggests a **strong similarity** between the two code strings.
 This was only three iterations, and with another three, it would get really close.
 I expect that if I created a graph to visualise the level of similarity between the two, this would produce a curve that 'tailed off', as initial re-iterations produced larger improvements to the final iterations.

 ```python
 !pip install levenshtein